j4y/developerportal/pages/platforms/windows.md

 ### VideoDetector

 Another common use of the SDK is to process previously captured video files.
 The <code>VideoDetector</code> helps streamline this effort by decoding and processing frames from a video file.
 Like the <code>FrameDetector</code>, the constructor accepts a parameter for processing frames per second.
 This parameter regulates how many frames from the video stream get processed.
-During processing, the <code>VideoDetector</code> decodes and processes frames as fast as possible and actual processing times will depend on CPU speed. <a href="#Appendix I">Appendix I</a> includes a list of recomended video codecs that are compatible with the detector.
+During processing, the <code>VideoDetector</code> decodes and processes frames as fast as possible and actual processing times will depend on CPU speed.
+Please see [this list]({{ site.baseurl }}/supportedfiletypes/) of accepted file types and recommended video codecs that are compatible with the detector.
 ```
 VideoDetector(double processFPS);
 ```